shitcoinsociety/.github/profile/README.md

 ### Repos

-- [Shitcoin Swap](https://github.com/shitcoinsociety/platform) - The Shitcoin Society platform, powered by Ruby on Rails and Svelte
+- [Platform](https://github.com/shitcoinsociety/platform) - The Shitcoin Society platform, powered by Ruby on Rails and Svelte

 ## You got one of these?